Where's Joe? Biden's campaign pace called into question

 It’s been more than one week since Joe Biden held a public campaign event.

-After launching his Democratic presidential campaign in late April, the former vice president came out of the gate with a busy schedule, holding events in all four of the states that kick-off the primary and caucus calendar, as well as stops in California.
+After launching his Democratic presidential campaign in late April, the former vice president came out of the gate with a busy schedule, holding events in all four of the states that kick off the primary and caucus calendar, as well as stops in California.
 And Biden started and closed that campaign swing with speeches in his native Pennsylvania, which is also a crucial general election battleground state.

 BIDEN UP BY DOUBLE DIGITS IN LATEST FOX NEWS POLL

-But Biden hasn’t held a public campaign event since his large kick-off rally in Philadelphia on Saturday, May 18.
-Since then, he’s headlined a top dollar fundraiser in Nashville, Tennessee and two more in Florida.
+But Biden hasn’t held a public campaign event since his large kickoff rally in Philadelphia on May 18.
+Since then, he’s only headlined a top-dollar fundraiser in Nashville, Tenn., and two more in Florida.

 And while a bunch of his rivals for the 2020 Democratic nomination are stumping this holiday weekend, Biden’s off the trail.